koddr/wonderful-readme-stats/README.md

 ### Step 4: Configure domain and SSL certificate

-After configuring [Nginx Proxy Manager][nginx_proxy_manager_url], let's configure the domain name and create the SSL certificate.
+After configuring Nginx Proxy Manager, let's configure the domain name and create the SSL certificate.

 - Go to your **Nginx Proxy Manager** dashboard.
 - Click to the **Add Proxy Host** button and fill the required fields: